Designing Better Systems

 In actuality, categorizing the mother of all crypto as Ponzi or pyramid is an attempt to fit a square peg into a round hole.
 Bitcoin is neither, it belongs to a new genus of fraud.
 It has several specific qualities that make it unique, and many others that it shares with known forms of investment fraud, notably Ponzi and pyramid schemes.
 By carefully examining Bitcoin’s construction and observing its relations with other forms of investment fraud, we can better understand the inner workings of the Nakamoto scheme.

 An Introduction to CrossConnect & The Three Concerns I am not entirely sure how I arrived at this point.
 After fifteen years of working in

 I'm a technologist and 15 year veteran of the Telecom industry.
-I love to build things, and over the course of my career I have had the good fortune to design and build out a wide array of infrastructure.
+I love to build things, and over the course of my career I have had the good fortune to design and work on a wide array of infrastructure projects.

 Architecture, Infrastructure, & Mobile

 In 2013 I was responsible for the architecture, launch, and operation of Text911, one of the world’s first production deployments of text to 911 services, assisting more than 3 million hearing and speech impaired Canadians.
 The service is still in operation today.